 - Set up a uStudio account and download the app to access J&D proprietary A/V materials

-- Present one lesson to your cohort during the summer training
+- Design and present one lesson to your cohort during the training

 The Curriculum Think Tank Approach